fsuim/ipcv2022f/assignment-2/cnn.md

 ## Suggestions:

-1. Create a new notebook and then isolate the convolution network from the example
+1. Create a new notebook and then isolate the convolution network from the example.

-2. Run all cells and observe the behavior of the program
+2. Run all cells and observe the behavior of the program.

 3. Try to improve network accuracy.
 Feel free to try.